IP-CAM/Downloads-on-Admin-Product-Form-Opencart-v.1.5.x/README.md

 More: Downloads list refreshes automatically via AJAX when new Download added (no full page refresh required); includes validation on new file fields; displays success & error messages;

-Looking for the ability to download digital files ("Downloads") on the Admin Order Info page?
-See "Admin Order Downloads Links" extension at http://www.opencart.com/index.php?route=extension/extension/info&extension_id=17377.

 ---

 INSTALLATION